wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 }
 ```

-The following are examples of how the wildcard comparison can be used:
+The following are examples of how the wildcard matching can be used:
 ```
 - "a*b"     Everything that starts with "a" and ends with "b"
 - "a*"      Everything that starts with "a"